The dg Leavitt algebra, singular Yoneda category and singularity category: An explicit dg localization

 \begin{proof} Recall that $\iota(\theta_X)$ is a dg-isomorphism in $\mathcal{SC}$.
 Therefore, its image in $H^0(\mathcal{SC})$ is an isomorphism.
 Applying $H^0(\iota)$ to (\ref{tri:cone}), we infer that ${\rm Cone}(\theta_X)$ is annihilated by $H^0(\iota)$, that is, $\iota({\rm Cone}(\theta_X))$ is contractible in $\mathcal{SC}$.
 It follows that $\iota$ sends any object in $\mathcal{N}$ to a contractible object in $\mathcal{SC}$.
 Therefore, by the universal property in Lemma~\ref{lem:q-universal}, $\iota$ induces a morphism

 in $\mathbf{Hodgcat}$.
 Moreover, it induces a triangle functor

 We claim that the induced triangle functor $\Phi$ is fully faithful.
-As $\Phi$ acts on objects by the identity and thus it is dense, this claim implies that $\Phi$ is an isomorphism of triangulated categories.
+As $\Phi$ acts on objects by the identity and thus it is essentially surjective, this claim implies that $\Phi$ is an isomorphism of triangulated categories.
 By Lemma~\ref{lem:tri-quasi-equiv}, $\overline{\iota}$ is an isomorphism in $\mathbf{Hodgcat}$.

 Let us prove the above claim.
 We observe that $\theta_X$ becomes an isomorphism in $H^0(\mathcal{C})/{H^0(\mathcal{N})}$.
 Therefore, for any object $X$, $\iota(\theta_X)^{-1}\in H^0(\mathcal{SC})$ belongs to the image of $\Phi$.
 By Lemma~\ref{lem:SC}(2), any general morphism $[f;p]\colon X\rightarrow Y$ in $H^0(\mathcal{SC})$ is of the following form